Back to California

 Limits and Unknowns

-• It is unclear which specific costs qualify for the tax credits.
+• It is unclear which specific costs qualify as 'qualified costs' for fire safety improvements and vegetation management.

 Bill History